 A wiring harness is an assembly of parts that are rather simple, but the design is quite complex.
-The parts are insulated wire, connector housing, connector pins, wrap to protect the harness and mounting tabs.
+The parts are insulated wire, connector housing, connector pins, wrap to protect the harness, and mounting tabs.
 The pinnacle of wiring harness development was in the late 60s to late 70s, since then the wire size has gotten smaller, insulation has become biodegradable and the metal quality in the pins and wire has become lower due to the higher used metal content in the mix.
-That being said the quality of an original equipment manufacture (OEM) harnesses is much better than an aftermarket harness.
-It really is a shame to see so many people installing wiring kits in 60s and 70s cars when the harshness they are removing is higher quality than what they are replacing it with.
-Yes, it may be cut up and abused but with a little effort it can be restored two what it was when it was new.
+That being said the quality of original equipment manufacturer (OEM) harnesses is much better than an aftermarket harness.
+It really is a shame to see so many people installing wiring kits in the 60s and 70s cars when the harshness they are removing is higher quality than what they are replacing it with.
+Yes, it may be cut up and abused but with a little effort, it can be restored two what it was when it was new.

 **TIP** If you have decided to use an aftermarket kit in your classic vehicle, use the cheapest one you can find.
 They all use the same cheap wire and components, if you pay more you are paying for a name.

-**TIP** If you are installing high power electrical such as a winch, high amp alternator or stereo.
-Always run the power and ground at least 1 foot away from a harness and if you must cross a harness, do it at 90 degree angles.
+**TIP** If you are installing high power electrical such as a winch, high amp alternator, or stereo.
+Always run the power and ground at least 1 foot away from a harness and if you must cross a harness, do it at 90-degree angles.

 So what kills a wiring harness?
-Many things, lets start with the number one problem we deal with.
+Many things, let’s start with the number one problem we deal with.

 Why is oxidation an issue?